On the Type IIb solutions to mean curvature flow: introduction

 where $\gamma_j\nearrow1$.
 Let $L_j=|H|(P_j,t_j)$.
 Consider the following the rescaled mean curvature flows

 for $t\in [\alpha_j,\Omega_j]$, where $\alpha_j=-t_jL_j^2$ and $\Omega_j=(j-t_j)L_j^2$.
 Then

 for $t\in [\alpha_j,\Omega_j]$.
 Now

 Hence $\alpha_j\to -\infty$ and $\Omega_j\to +\infty$.
-If the Type IIb mean curvature flow is convex, one get the limit $M_{\infty}$ of the rescaled sequence (\ref{TypeIIb_rescaling}) is an eternal solution splitting as $\mathbb{R}^{n-k}\times \Sigma^k$ with its mean curvature achieves the maximum value $1$ in the space-time, where $\Sigma^k$ is strictly convex.
-This implies that $M_{\infty}$ is a translating soliton by Hamilton's Harnack inequality.
-Moreover, if the Type IIb mean curvature flow is mean-convex and satisfies the $\delta$-Andrews' noncollapsing condition at $t=0$, we can also get the limit $M_{\infty}$ of the rescaled sequence (\ref{TypeIIb_rescaling}) is weakly convex (see Theorem \ref{andrew_application2}).
-Hence $M_{\infty}$ is still a translating soliton by Hamilton's Harnack inequality.
+If the Type IIb mean curvature flow is convex, one get the limit $M_{\infty}$ of the rescaled sequence (\ref{TypeIIb_rescaling}) is an eternal solution splitting as $\mathbb{R}^{n-k}\times \Sigma^k$ with its mean curvature achieving the maximum value $1$ in the space-time, where $\Sigma^k$ is strictly convex.
+This implies that $M_{\infty}$ is a translating soliton by Hamilton's Harnack inequality (\cite{Hamilton}).

 For the Type III mean curvature flow, rescaling the mean curvature flow as

 where $s$ is given by $s=\frac{1}{2}\log(2t+1)$.
 The normalized mean curvature flow then becomes